 One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

-Hikes near Washington DC take the guess work out of where to go on a beautiful day, especially when the kids whine “we’re bored!”
-We’ve lived here for over 10 years and are still discovering new and unique spots to explore with our kids, from rock scrambles to more challenging hikes and everything in between.
+We’ve lived here for over 10 years and are still discovering new and unique spots to explore with our kids, from rock scrambles to more challenging trails and everything in between.
+Some of the best hikes near DC are just a short drive away and perfect for a weekend outing.

-Whether you are looking for hikes in DC, Virginia hikes or hikes in Maryland, I’m diving into why these green spaces and hiking trails are kid-friendly, which are stroller friendly or better for older kiddos and a baby carrier, plus where to park close to the trailhead.
+Whether you are looking for hikes in Washington DC, Virginia hikes, or Maryland trails, I’m diving into why these green spaces and Washington DC hikes are kid-friendly, which are stroller-friendly, or better for older kiddos and a baby carrier, plus where to park close to the trailhead.

 Easy Hikes in DC